Effects of Online Self-Disclosure on Social Feedback During the COVID-19 Pandemic: Results

-Lastly, we report our analyses for sentiment scores in Table \ref{tab:rq3_regression_sentiment}.
-The results reveal that a combination of 8 parameters \emph{education or health-related disclosure, positive or neutral sentiments, topic 1, topic 3, topic 7, and topic 10} can predict the sentiment levels of comments for informational support-seeking posts most adequately.
+\item \textbf{sentiment scores: } As shown in Table\ref{tab:rq3_regression_sentiment}, a combination of 8 parameters \emph{education or health-related disclosure, positive or neutral sentiments, topic 1, topic 3, topic 7, and topic 10} can predict the sentiment levels of comments for informational support-seeking posts most adequately.
 All variables except for topic 10 are proven to be statistically significant.
-With regard to coefficient values, authors' sharing about their education levels or health information impacts the sentiment scores in a positive direction.
-Consistent with the observed trends of user engagement and sentiment disclosure, positive or neutral sentiments of posts negatively influence comment sentiments for informational support seekers.
-When post content includes topics about cleaning or family members, its corresponding comments tend to contain more positive emotions.
-Conversely, a post authors' discussion around a temporal change of the coronavirus surge (topic 7) is strongly affiliated with negative emotions expressed within comments.
-For emotional support seeking posts, \emph{age, gender or education level disclosure, positive and neutral post sentiments, readability scores, count of the first-person pronouns, topic 1, topic 2, topic 3, topic 5, topic 8, topic 9, topic 12, and topic 14} were chosen from a stepwise regression analysis.
-Of 14 variables, a majority of them, excluding the education level information sharing, topics 1 and 14, are statistically significant in determining sentiment scores of comments.
-Especially, authors' voluntary discourse of their age or positive emotions is linked to lowering the sentiment levels of comments.
-Posts' readability measures do the same.
-Several frequently discussed topics and their disclosure about gender information, however, are proven to escalate commenters' expression of their feelings.
-Those topics include fear of the pandemic (topic 2), test results (topic 5), families and friends (topic 3\&8), professional or educational environment (topic 9), and safe outdoor activities (topic 12).
-We also observe that authors' mentions of themselves in their postings boost commenters' emotional engagement.
+Specifically, categories including education/health information disclosure and discussion about cleaning (topic 1) and family members (topic 3) have positive relationships with comment sentiments, posters' emotional expressions and mentions of the coronavirus surge (topic 7) are affiliated with negative emotions expressed within comments.
+For emotional support seeking posts, 14 variables were chosen (see Table \ref{tab:rq3_regression_sentiment}), and a majority of them, excluding the education level information sharing, topics 1 and 14, were statistically significant.